Kaleb-Wasierski/mms/README.md

 ---

+### Use Case: Multilingual Brand Consistency & Tone Stability 🌍

+One exciting real-world application: ensuring the **core brand message** (tone, personality, intent) stays consistent when prompts are translated or localized.

+Tiny input changes—like translating an English prompt to Chinese, Japanese, or adding cultural tweaks—can cause massive output shifts: novelty drops, tone flips (e.g., playful → overly formal), or constraint violations.

+This benchmark's perturbation sensitivity metrics (novelty variance, semantic drift, etc.) naturally catch these failures, helping evaluate if an LLM preserves the "brand soul" across languages.

+Shoutout to [Dr. LS (@GEOInsightsGEO)](https://x.com/GEOInsightsGEO/status/2003338031261188100) for spotlighting this — it's a killer bridge from AI safety to global marketing needs.

+**Quick Example Perturbations to Try:**
+- Original: "Generate a confident, premium, slightly playful caption for a luxury watch launch."
+- Perturbed (translated): "为我们的奢侈手表发布创作一个自信、高端、略带俏皮的社交媒体文案。"
+- Perturbed (culturally adapted): "Make it premium and confident but respectful/humbler for East Asian audiences."

+Run both through your script and watch the metrics flag tone/novelty drift. 🚀

+---
 Benchmark #1 (testing & benchmarking conversational drift): https://github.com/Kaleb-Wasierski/mms/blob/main/inf-stability-benchmarking_v01.py
 - this is used for real time stability inference, from a user's input to track inherent novelty.
 Demo noise sampling (fully switchable from sample; just input your parameters and input noise).